 What is the difference between an unconditional and a conditional auction?

-Which method will get me the most money for my property?
+Will a conditional or an unconditional auction sale get me the most money for my property?

 AT: As the property market is always evolving and both auction formats continue to grow in popularity, there is no black and white answer to this.
 It all depends on the property type, the location, condition and any circumstances attached to a sale.

-SD: We always speak to our vendors about both options, find out their circumstances and provide honest and unbiased advice for their situation.
+MB: We always speak to our vendors about both options, find out their circumstances and provide honest and unbiased advice for their situation.

-Which method will get me the quickest sale?
+Will an unconditional or a conditional auction get me the quickest sale?

 Do you have to be a cash buyer to buy at auction?